pngtoolskit.org

 FAQ

-What if the two images are different sizes?
+What if A and B are different sizes?

-The diff canvas is sized to the larger of the two; differences in the overlap region are shown, and the non-overlapping margin is blank.
+The diff canvas is sized to the larger of the two.
+Differences within the overlap region are highlighted; the non-overlapping margin is left blank.
+For meaningful diffs, resize both to the same dimensions first via Resize.

 Why does my JPG-vs-JPG diff have noise everywhere?

-JPG re-encoding introduces small per-pixel changes throughout.
-Bump the threshold to 20–30 to ignore re-encoding noise.
+JPG re-encoding introduces small per-pixel changes across the whole image.
+Bump the threshold to 20–30 to ignore re-encoding noise; or compare PNG-vs-PNG instead.